EddieTheEd/Obsidian-Vault/002_Notes/Class 20.md

 Nitrogen gas bonds in triple bonds.
 Therefore, to make nitrogen do anything, you need to break a relatively strong triple bond.

-**NOTE: Pyramidal bond angle is 107 degrees, Trigonal planar is 120 degrees.
+**NOTE: Pyramidal bond angle is 107 degrees, Triangular planar is 120 degrees.
 RESEARCH OCTET EXPANSION**